damianSwieboda/FlashcardsBackend/README.md

 # test coverage
 $ npm run test:cov
 ```

+## Features
+Currently, the only functionalities of the application consist of authorization, authentication, creating sets, cards and adding translations.

 ## Sets and Cards logic
 - They are two pools of cards - official cards, and cards created by users